introduction

 By “Early Years”, we mean the first 7 years of a child’s life – when children grow and develop more than at any other time in their life.

 It includes the first 3 years, when children are most sensitive to their physical and social environment.
-This stage was described by the Welsh Parliament’s 1000 Days Consultation as “a time of tremendous potential and enormous vulnerability”.

 Support in Early Years makes a difference to children as individuals, and through them, makes a difference to the health of Wales in the future.
 Early life experiences have a lasting impact, influencing health and wellbeing throughout childhood and well into adulthood.